camlee/power-meter/esp32-micropython/README.md

 To upload both the server and client code to the flash memory, you need rshell.
 Install Python, then the required packages:
 `pip install -r requirements.txt`

 To build and package the client code, you need node.js.
-Install that.
+Install that and do:
+`npm install`

 Then, update the makefile to match your serial port settings.